Burr W. Jones: Personal life and family

 Jones married Olive L. Hoyt in December 1873.
 They had one daughter together.
 After the death of his first wife in 1906, he married Katharine McDonald, who survived him.

 After thirty years as a professor at the University of Wisconsin Law School, he was conferred a LL.D. in 1916.
 He was chairman of the Dane County Bar Association and, in 1908, was President of the State Bar Association.
 In 1896, he published a treatise on the law of evidence in civil cases, followed by two subsequent volumes.

 Jones died in a hospital in Madison, on January 7, 1935.
 He was interred at Madison's Forest Hill Cemetery.

 Legacy

-One of the Kronshage dormitories at the University of Wisconsin–Madison is named after him, as well as a Madison city park on the Yahara River.
+One of the Kronshage dormitories at the University of Wisconsin–Madison is named after him, as well as a Madison city park on the Yahara River, and Burr Jones Road in the historic Leonard Leota Park in Evansville, WI.

 The television series Profiles in Courage did an episode in 1964 titled "Richard T. Ely" about the "sifting and winnowing" incident.
 Jones was played by Leonard Nimoy.